m1ma0314/cse15l-lab-reports/lab-report-1-week-2.md

 I found it using the link below.\
 [Click me for course-specific account👈](https://sdacs.ucsd.edu/~icc/index.php)

-After finding you specific account, please open a terminal on VScode.
-I usually go to the top of the screen `Terminal` and `New Terminal`
+After finding your specific account, please open a terminal on VScode.
+I usually go to the top of the screen `Terminal` and choose `New Terminal`
 ![image](Part2.2.png)

 Then put